Henry Rainsford Hulme: 1954–1973

 Hulme left New Zealand on 3 July 1954 with his son Jonathan, before the trial of his daughter had begun.
 He was photographed on the deck of the SS Himalaya, docked in Adelaide.
 "The world must just consider me an unnatural father," Hulme was reported as saying, and gave a statement to the press denouncing his daughter and that his priority at that time was his son Jonathan.
 This was the only statement that he ever made regarding what happened.
 When Hulme and his son made landfall in Marseilles they disembarked and disappeared from public view.
 His divorce to his first wife was final by 10 March 1955 and soon after he married Margery Alice Ducker.

 After returning to England, Hulme accepted a position at the Atomic Weapons Research Establishment, where he worked until his retirement in August 1973.
 He started as a scientist, but by 1959 had become Director of Nuclear Research, a position that he held until his retirement.
 During his time at AWRE he was the UK representative at the Nuclear Weapon Test Verification talks in Geneva.
 At the end of January 1956 Henry Hulme wrote a paper spelling out his ideas on Green Granite, a three-stage nuclear bomb.
 He wrote: "We are confident...that the bomb is a three-stage one in which the first bomb is imploded by ordinary explosive and the second by energy from the first bomb.
 The thermonuclear material which constitutes the third stage is ignited by energy and neutrons from the second bomb.
 We shall refer to the three components as Tom, Dick and Harry..."
 He was present at many of the British H-bomb tests after 1955 and has been considered one of the most creative minds who ever worked at AWRE.

-As none of the people who worked at Aldermaston wrote personal accounts of their work, we have limited information about the history of these developments; for example the dates that Aldermaston discovered the three essential ideas of the H-bomb are still unknown.
+As none of the people who worked at Aldermaston wrote personal accounts of their work, limited information is available about the history of these developments; for example the dates that Aldermaston discovered the three essential ideas of the H-bomb are still unknown.
 When Lorna Arnold wrote her book Britain and the H-Bomb she was unable to talk to Hulme or the other three members of the team at the heart of the project.